Tasos Konstantinou: Club career

-In the summary of 1972, at the age of 21, he traveled to Greece and was transferred to AEK Athens, where he quickly established himself as a regular.
-He had the chance to be partnered alongside great players of the club, such as Mimis Papaioannou, Georgios Dedes, Walter Wagner, Thomas Mavros and Dušan Bajević in the offensive line, while as a penalty kick specialist, he was the player that took all the executions.
+On 27 July 1972, at the age of 21, Konstantinou traveled to Greece and was transferred to AEK Athens for a fee of 600,000 drachmas.
+He was quickly established as a regular in the squad.
+He had the chance to be partnered alongside great players of the club, such as Mimis Papaioannou, Georgios Dedes, Walter Wagner, Thomas Mavros and Dušan Bajević in the offensive line, while as a penalty kick specialist, he was the main player that took the executions.
 On 20 April 1975, in the derby against Panathinaikos, he was subbed on at the 92nd minute and a minute later he scored the winner with a penalty, in an episodic 4–3 at home.
 He scored his first international goals with AEK in the 3–1 win over Inter Bratislava, on 5 November 1975, scoring a brace within 2 minutes.
 On 12 May 1976, he scored at the home defeat for the Greek Cup. by 2–3 against Olympiacos from the spot after he just came in the match.
 On 29 September 1976 in Moscow, for the second leg of the first round of the UEFA Cup, the match was sent to overtime and in the final minute, AEK won a penalty with Konstantinou was to undertake the execution.
 The unruffled Tasos set up the ball on the spot and executed Gontar, sending AEK to the next round.
 There they came against Derby County and on 3 November 1976 he scored in the epic away 2–3 win of the "yellow-blacks".
 That season the team managed to reach to the semi-finals of the tournament.
 He was the scorer in one of the two goals of his team in the 2–0 win against Panathinaikos at home on 5 March 1978.
 On 17 May 1978 he also scored once against Olympiacos in the emphatic 6–1 victory for the semi-finals of the cup.
 He was one of the key players in the largest victory of the club in the European Cup, with the imposig 6–1 over Porto scoring one of the goals.
 In the next round on 18 October 1978, he scored the only goal for his team in a 1–2 defeat at home against the Nottingham Forest of Brian Clough.
 He also scored in the cup final against Panionios, giving the lead to AEK from early on, however the club of Nea Smyrni turned the tie of the match and won by 3–1.
 During his 8-year presence at the club, he won two consecutive championships and a Cup, including a domestic double in 1978.

-He left AEK in December 1980 and continued to Atromitos until the end of the season.
+He left AEK and on 19 December 1980 he moved to Atromitos until the end of the season.
 The following season Konstantinou joined Vyzas Megara in the second division, where he ended his football career in 1982.